The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 A young Chris Andersen looks like a young Matt Riddle and also has the same herb-smoking habit.

-Chris dragged the contest so long and wasted so much time that the 2005 Slam Dunk Contest dragged on and on.
+He wasted so much time that the 2005 Slam Dunk Contest dragged on and on.

 The announcers were having a good time at Andersen's expense and LeBron James, Shawn Marion and Gilbert Arenas can be seen chuckling at Andersen's ineptitude.